mykola-zalizniak/BotBrowser/CLI_FLAGS.md

 ## 🛠️ Core BotBrowser Flags

 ### `--bot-profile`
-The foundation of BotBrowser’s compatibility features.
+The foundation of BotBrowser’s privacy features.

 Specifies the path to the BotBrowser profile file (.enc).